 The ‘storytelling theatre’ of DAYSTAR emphasizes a respect for Native American belief systems and world view while offering a broad interpretive reflection on those traditions.
 DAYSTAR performs and teaches contemporary Intertribal Dance, historical and modern dance, mask and mask-making, singing and character transformation.
 DAYSTAR is a multi-ethnic, multi-generational dance company that presents an expression of Indigenous peoples living strong in the 21st century.
 Daystar/Rosalie Jones was born on the Blackfeet Reservation in Montana and acknowledges Pembina (Little Shell) ancestry as passed through her mother’s lineage.

 Daystar/Rosalie Jones Daystar: Contemporary Dance Drama of Indian America

 PUSH Physical Theatre

-In addition to a busy touring schedule, PUSH has a long history of creating arts education programming for grades K-12 and college students.
-Performances feature selections of their work followed by an audience talk-back, with discussion topics including human relationships, social interaction, stereotypes, etc. Workshops introduce students to the movement arts and support curriculum areas such as physical science, character development, and literacy.
+PUSH has a long history of creating arts education programming for K-12 and college students.
+In 2000, husband and wife team, Darren and Heather Stevenson, founded it to “push” the boundaries of conventional theatre.
+Performances include selections of their work followed by an audience talk-back.
+Discussion topics include human relationships, social interaction, stereotypes, etc. Workshops introduce students to the movement arts and support curriculum areas such as physical science, character development and literacy.

 PUSH PHYSICAL THEATRE WORKSHOPS:

 PUSH provides physical theatre workshops that support and expand curriculum.
-The following are examples of workshops that were created in collaboration with teachers and designed around their specific curriculum needs.
-If you have great idea for a workshop, please let us know!
+The following are examples of workshops created in collaboration with teachers, designed around specific curriculum needs.
+If you have a great idea for a workshop let us know.